-- 12.1 The Housing Ombudsman will consider whether your complaint comes within their jurisdiction and investigate as appropriate. - 12.2 The Housing Ombudsman will reach a decision on your complaint which they can, if necessary enforce via the courts.
-Following the Housing Ombudsman's consideration of your complaint we will not consider the matter further. - 12.3 The Housing Ombudsman's contact details are:
+- 12.1 The Housing Ombudsman will consider whether your complaint comes within their jurisdiction, investigate as appropriate and come to a decision on your complaint. - 12.2 Following the Housing Ombudsman's consideration of your complaint we will not consider the matter further. - 12.3 The Housing Ombudsman's contact details are: